tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewVehicle/index.md

 This *Object* will be used as a base for all sensors we will add later.

 ## Add a Vehicle Script
-To be able to control your Ego Vehicle you need a `Vehicle` Script.
+To be able to control your `EgoVehicle` you need a `Vehicle` Script.

 1. Add the `Vehicle` Script to the `EgoVehicle` *Object*.